ynkt/enum/README.md

 It has the following advantages:

-* In addition to constant declaration, enumerator can be declared even if the value is from DB or configuration file.
+* Enumerator can declare by getting values from class constant or DB or configuration file
-* Constant declaration using private qualifier is possible
+* Private qualifier can use for constant declaration
-* Multiple defined values can be declared for each enumerator
+* Multiple values can be declared for each enumerator

 # Requirements